 Experience Cuba with the locals in three of the island’s most iconic sites… Havana, Viñales and Trinidad.
 Cuba’s frozen-in-time stage-set backdrop lends a twilight zone ambiance that Hollywood couldn’t dream up if it tried.
 It guarantees superb photography.
 But Cuba’s real magic isn’t its crumbling architecture, one-of-a-kind revolutionary icons, or spruced-up vintage cars.
 It’s the seemingly mundane, quintessential experience a lo cubano that provide for the most authentic grass-roots photography and which you’ll forever cherish as favorite take-aways.

 No-one knows Cuba as well as renowned travel journalist, National Geographic photographer, and Cuba expert Christopher P. Baker.
-Chris has authored and illustrated six travel books on Cuba.
-On this trip, we will experience the very best photo destinations that Cuba offers.
-Join us on this memorable one-of-a-kind photo tour, inspired by research for his magazine assignments and guidebooks.
+Chris has authored and illustrated six travel books on Cuba, and has written about and photographed Cuba on behalf of entities from the BBC and CNN to National Geographic, New York Magazine, and Playboy during three decades of travel to Cuba.
+Join Christopher on this memorable one-of-a-kind photo tour, inspired by research for his magazine assignments and guidebooks.
 Of course, we’ll get to see many of the finest iconic sights that Cuba has to offer.
 But Chris shuns the usual tourist locations to explore off-the-beaten-path Cuba and interact with Cubans from all walks of life, while taking advantage of the best light, and with a flexibility that allows us to make the most of opportunities as they arise.

-Finally, we will journey to the colonial city of Trinidad.
+Finally we will journey to the colonial city of Trinidad.
 Many consider this Unesco World Heritage site the most beautiful city in Cuba.
 With the backdrop of the perfectly preserved colonial buildings, we’ll photograph cowboys riding horses and pulling horse-carts through the cobblestone streets, along with the classic American cars.
 We’ll meet a local photographer there and visit a cowboy ranch outside of town, where we’ll be served an authentic country-style lunch.
 Trinidad also hosts a thriving local live music scene, and we will have the opportunity to photograph local musicians there.

 Day 2 (Mar 9): Walking the earthy back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while meeting every-day Cubans along the way.
-Chris will take you inside humble homes to photograph speakeasy nail salons, santería shrines, etc. We’ll finish the day with a walk to the famous Malecon, the walkway along the sea.
-We’ll photograph the sunset, with old cars rumbling by as they rumble along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner-tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
-We’ll spend the night in Havana.
+Chris will take you inside humble homes to photograph speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado to the famous Malecón.
+We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner-tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
+Overnight in Havana.

 Day 5 (Mar 12): In the morning we’ll drive from Havana to Viñales, arriving for lunch at a private restaurant with an amazing view over the Vinales Valley with its dramatic limestone formations called mogotes.
 We’ll stop at a tobacco farm, and get a cigar rolling demonstration, check in to our B&Bs and have the late afternoon to meet the locals in the town, through sunset time.
-Overnight in Vinales.
+Overnight in Viñales.

-Day 7 (Mar 14): Today we’ll drive from Viñales to Trinidad, with a lunch stop on the way.
+Day 7 (Mar 14): We’ll drive from Viñales to Trinidad, with a lunch stop on the way.
 Passing through Cienfuegos in mid-afternoon, we’ll stop briefly to photograph a former sugarcane community, including inside a ration store adorned with astonishing revolutionary murals.
 We’ll then drive along the Caribbean shoreline, arriving the colonial town of Trinidad in time for the last light.
-We’ll reward ourselves after a long-drive today with dinner in one of Trinidad’s most sensational private restaurants (paladares). .
+We’ll reward ourselves after a long-drive today with dinner in one of Trinidad’s most sensational private restaurants (paladares).
 Overnight in Trinidad.

-Day 9 (Mar 16): We’ll have the whole day to photograph in the colonial gem of Trinidad, some time with the group, and some of the time on your own.
-Cubans love to head to the beach on weekends.
-We may join the Muñoz family for lunch and the afternoon at La Boca, where we’ll feast beside the sands among other Cuban families.
+Day 8 (Mar 15): We’ll rise early for a golden hour walk, letting serendipity guide us through the streets of this magnificent UNESCO World Heritage Site, immersing ourselves in the local life as we shun the touristy quarter in favor or lesser visited quarters.
+Chris will introduce us to an artist friend whose ingenious one-of-a-kind wood-crafts are to be seen to be believed—a sublime photogenic experience.
+Since on weekends Cuban families love to head to the beach, in late afternoon we may join them at La Boca, lingering to catch the sunset.
 Or maybe we’ll all head out to a farm ranch for lunch and an afternoon with the cowboys.
 This evening you may visit one or more of the thriving live music venues in the center including the famous Casa de la Trova.
-Our final night in Trinidad.
+Overnight in Trinidad.